-The family agree (but disagree) to start a through search in the morning.
+The family agree (but disagree) to start a thorough search in the morning.
 However they all start the hunt straight away – and you didn’t need a bionic ear to hear the noise of everyone sneaking out their rooms – as that mysterious monster drags them away one by one…

 This was an unconventional, silly but fun episode of this series.
 With two Vincent Price roles, it was a delight to watch their initial scenes together, and this episode worth it to see the brother exchanged “pleasantries”.
 Price camping and bitching up the brothers fun dialogue.

 Price also delights in adding a few in-jokes about his double casting.
 This heard in his deadpan approach and that distinctive voice.
 An example of this is when Manfred watches his lookalike brother in the video during the will reading Price states…

 Doesn’t he look wonderful?
 All things considered a most handsome man.

 Price camping up the brothers with some fun dialogue in those initial scenes.
 He shows that he even had a fun rapport with himself in this double role which he plays to bitchy heights.